 Will you employ spies and instigate revolts to overthrow the game's leader or focus on building military might?

-The choices are yours in the Kingdom of Italy!
+The choices and their consequences are yours in the Kingdom of Italy!

-Thoughtful artwork on every card transports you to Italy's cities, its culture, and complex past.
+Its a great Italian Dinner game night treat with the thoughtful artwork on every card transporting you to Italy's cities, its culture, and complex past.

 |Publish Date||May 22, 2015|